arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/DynamoDB.md

 ## Global Tables
 -   For low latency access in multiple-regions
--   active-active cross-region replication
--   Applications can READ and WRITE to the table in any region and the change will automatically be replicated to other tables
+-   Applications can READ and WRITE to the table in any region and the change will automatically be replicated to other tables (**active-active cross-region replication**)
 -   **Must enable DynamoDB Streams as a pre-requisite**